13 Min Read

 Function of Bronchus-Associated Lymphoid Tissue (BALT)

-• BALT’s function and purpose are still unknown.
-It is also unknown if its production is a natural aspect of the immune response or whether it is pathological and should be repressed.
+• The function and purpose of Bronchus-Associated Lymphoid Tissue (BALT) are not fully understood.
+It remains unclear whether its production is a natural aspect of the immune response or if it is a pathological phenomenon that should be suppressed.

 References